Enron Corpus

-The Enron Corpus is a database of over 600,000 emails generated by 158 employees of the Enron Corporation in the years leading up to the company's collapse in December 2001.
+The Enron Corpus is a database of over 600,000 emails written by 158 employees of the Enron Corporation in the years leading up to the company's collapse in December 2001.
 The corpus was generated from Enron email servers by the Federal Energy Regulatory Commission (FERC) during its subsequent investigation.
 A copy of the email database was subsequently purchased for $10,000 by Andrew McCallum, a computer scientist at the University of Massachusetts Amherst.
 He released this copy to researchers, providing a trove of data that has been used for studies on social networking and computer-mediated communication.

 Creation

 In the legal investigation into Enron's collapse, the discovery process required collecting and preserving vast amounts of data, for which the FERC hired Aspen Systems (now part of Lockheed Martin).
 The emails were collected at Enron Corporation headquarters in Houston during two weeks in May 2002 by Joe Bartling, a litigation support and data analysis contractor for Aspen.
 In addition to the Enron employee emails, all of Enron's enterprise database systems, hosted in Oracle databases on Sun Microsystems servers, were captured and preserved, including its online energy trading platform, EnronOnline.

 Once collected, the Enron emails were processed and hosted in proprietary electronic discovery platforms (first Concordance, then iCONECT) for review by investigators from the FERC, Commodity Futures Trading Commission, and Department of Justice.
 At the conclusion of the investigation, and upon the issuance of the FERC staff report, the emails and information collected were deemed to be in the public domain, to be used for historical research and academic purposes.
 The email archive was made publicly available and searchable via the web using iCONECT 24/7, but the sheer volume of email of over 160GB made it impractical to use.
 Copies of the collected emails and databases were made available on hard drives.

 Jitesh Shetty and Jafar Adibi from the University of Southern California processed the data in 2004 and released a MySQL version.
 In 2010, EDRM.net published a revised and expanded version 2 of the corpus, containing over 1.7 million messages, which has been made available on Amazon S3 for easy access to the researchers.